Apple Search Starts with Siri Search

 Someone performs a query on a mobile device

-It may determine that there are a number of results that match the query (a string match, in this instance.)
+It may determine that many results match the query (a string match, in this instance.)

-The device may determine that there are a number of results from native applications installed on the device.
+The device may determine that there are several results from native applications installed on the device.

-For those device applications, the SERPs may include a link for each of the results that launches the corresponding native application if that link is selected, where the link is a deep link that references a location in the corresponding native application.
+For those device applications, the SERPs may include a link for each of the results that launches the corresponding native application if that link is selected.
+The link is a deep link that references a location in the corresponding native application.

 If one of those deep links is selected, the device launches the corresponding native application with the data for that link.